 - Short-haul solutions, which typically provide a wireless link capacity of up to 2 Gbps per link for backhaul, and/or a link capacity of up to 20Gbps for fronthaul.
 These solutions are available for distances of several hundred feet to 10 miles.
-Short-haul links are deployed in access applications (macro cells and small cells and distributed cells) wirelessly connecting the individual base-stations or base-station element (i.e. a "central unit", a "distributed unit") towers to the core network.
-Short-haul solutions are also used in a range of noncarrier "vertical" applications such as state and local government, public safety, education and off-shore communication for oil and gas platforms. - Long-haul solutions, which typically provide a capacity of up to 20 Gbps, are used in the "highways" of the telecommunication backbone network.
+Short-haul links are deployed in access applications (macro cells and small cells and distributed cells) wirelessly connecting the individual base-stations or base-station element (i.e. a "central unit", a "distributed unit" or a "radio unit") towers to the core network.
+Short-haul solutions are also used in a range of non-carrier "vertical" applications such as state and local government, public safety, education and off-shore communication for oil and gas platforms. - Long-haul solutions, which typically provide a capacity of up to 20 Gbps, are used in the "highways" of the telecommunication backbone network.
 These links are used to carry services at distances of 10 to 50 miles, and, using the right planning, configuration and equipment, can also bridge distances of 100 miles.
-Long-haul solutions are also used in a range of noncarrier "vertical" applications such as broadcast, state and local government, public safety, utilities and offshore communication for oil and gas platforms.
+Long-haul solutions are also used in a range of non-carrier "vertical" applications such as broadcast, state and local government, public safety, utilities and offshore communication for oil and gas platforms.

 Ceragon has, on more than one occasion, been the first to introduce new products and features to the market, including the first solution for wireless transmission for evolving cellular networks, providing 155 Mbps at 38 GHz in 1996 and numerous microwave and millimeter-wave technology innovations thereafter.
 Since 2008, Ceragon has invested in pioneering the multicoreTM technology focusing on addressing the multiple wireless hauling challenges of 4G and 5G services.
-This technology introduced to the market in 2013, Ceragon has enabled dual-core radios and far advanced capabilities, such as Line-of-Sight Multiple Input Multiple Output (LoS MIMO which allows efficient use of spectrum where congestion of frequencies exist, Advanced Frequency Reuse (AFR) which allows massive network densification and Advanced Space Diversity, which eliminates the use of multiple antennas in various network scenarios, thereby accelerating network deployment and reducing total cost of ownership.
+This technology is at the core of Ceragon's in-house developed chipsets for wireless hauling, which are used to design vertically integrated solutions.
+With the first products based on multicoreTM technology introduced to the market in 2013, Ceragon has enabled dual-core radios and far advanced capabilities, such as Line-of-Sight Multiple Input Multiple Output (LoS MIMO which allows efficient use of spectrum where congestion of frequencies exist, Advanced Frequency Reuse (AFR) which allows massive network densification and Advanced Space Diversity, which eliminates the use of multiple antennas in various network scenarios, thereby accelerating network deployment and reducing total cost of ownership.